docker/docs/engine/userguide/storagedriver/overlayfs-driver.md

 - The `overlay2` driver is supported for Docker EE and recommended for Docker CE.

 - The `overlay` driver is allowed but not recommended for Docker CE.

 - Version 4.0 or higher of the Linux kernel.
-If you use an older kernel, you will need to use the `overlay` driver, which is not recommended.
+If you use an older kernel, you need to use the `overlay` driver, which is not recommended.

 - The following backing filesystems are supported:
   - `ext4` (RHEL 7.1 only)